NHERI-SimCenter/SimCenterBootcamp2020/docs/_sources/source/syllabus.rst.txt

 The bootcamp is organized as a series of live video conferencing (ZOOM), prerecorded video lectures, hands-on exercises with online review options, and homework assignments.
 The ideal flow of lessons and activities is provided in the "By Day" listing below.
-A "By Topic" organization will be provided for later review.